open-telemetry/opentelemetry-specification/specification/trace/api.md

 - `Unset`
   - The default status.
 - `Ok`
-  - The operation has been validated by an Application developers or Operator to have completed successfully.
+  - The operation has been validated by an Application developer or Operator to have completed successfully.
 - `Error`
   - The operation contains an error.